22,000 Baby Carriers Sold At Target Recalled Because Buckles Can Break

-PITTSBURGH (KDKA) – A recall has been issued for an infant carrier sold exclusively at Target.
+PITTSBURGH (CBS Pittsburgh) – A recall has been issued for an infant carrier sold exclusively at Target.

 According to the Consumer Product Safety Commission, Eddie Bauer fabric infant carriers are being recalled because the buckles can break, which could lead to a child falling.